 Employees with a debit card do not need to carry around lots of cash, which could be stolen.
 If an employee's card is stolen or lost, most companies offer fraudulence protection and will give the employee a new card.

 - Flexibility: Employees can typically load salaries from multiple employers onto the card, and even take the card with them when they switch jobs.

-- No Need for a Bank Account: Over 8 million households are “unbanked,” meaning that they do not have a bank account, according to a 2011 survey by the Federal Deposit Insurance Corporation).
+- No Need for a Bank Account: Over 8 million households are “unbanked,” meaning that they do not have a bank account, according to a 2015 survey by the Federal Deposit Insurance Corporation.
 These employees cannot participate in direct deposit options for payment.
 Thus, these employees typically have to rely on check-cashing services to cash their paychecks, which can be expensive.

 - Privacy of Purchase: The company that issues the card, not the cardholder's employer, will track what the employee spends.

 The Drawbacks to Payroll Debit Cards

-Payroll debit cards appear to be a win-win situation: the employer saves money by issuing checks, and the employee receives a reliable payment that she can use in a variety of ways.
+Payroll debit cards appear to be a win-win situation: the employer saves money by not issuing checks, and the employee receives a reliable payment that she can use in a variety of ways.
 However, there are a number of potential drawbacks to these cards.